Six Daily Devotionals from the Sermpn om the Mount

 Practicing your piety

 Jesus never attacked the law of Moses.
 He only attacked the way in which it was being interpreted (or misinterpreted).
 He did not forbid public almsgiving or prayer and fasting.
-He censured those vain and hypocritical persons who do these things publicly to enhance their saintly reputations.
+He censured those vain and hypocritical persons who do these things publicly to burnish their saintly reputations.

 Charles Merrill Smith wrote a delightful book attacking ecclesiastical hypocrisy.
 In a